+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219

+804.646.6335 (f) 804.646.5789 www.richmondgov.com

+To: Planning Commission

-City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Urban Design Committee From: Planning and Preservation Division Date: October 9, 2014 RE: Final Location, Character and Extent Review of modifications to Monument Avenue at its intersection with N. Allen Avenue; UDC File No. 2014-35 I. APPLICANT Tom Flynn, Department of Public Works, Traffic Engineering Division II.
-LOCATION Intersection of Monument Avenue and N. Allen Avenue Property Owners:
+From: Urban Design Committee

+Date: October 20, 2014

+RE: Final Location, Character and Extent Review of modifications to Monument Avenue at its intersection with N. Allen Avenue

+I. APPLICANT

+Tom Flynn, Department of Public Works, Traffic Engineering Division

+II.
+LOCATION

+Intersection of Monument Avenue and N. Allen Avenue

+Property Owners:

 City of Richmond III.
 PURPOSE The application is for final location, character and extent review of modifications to the intersection of Monument Avenue with N. Allen Avenue.
 IV.
 SUMMARY & RECOMMENDATION This project involves proposed modifications to the intersection of Monument Avenue and N. Allen Avenue to address traffic problems and pedestrian safety.
 The modifications are designed to provide a safe location for pedestrians to cross, to reduce the crossing distance, to slow vehicle speeds in the roundabout and to reduce driver confusion in terms of navigating the roundabout and staying in the correct travel lane.
 Over the last several months, the applicant has discussed the proposal with the Monument Avenue Preservation Society, the Fan District Association, and the West Grace Street Association, and the applicant's narrative indicates that the plans have the support of all three of these civic associations.
-Overall, Staff finds that the proposed modifications will ease the confusion in navigating the roundabout.
-Staff initially had concern regarding this project altering what is an iconic intersection; however, with the retention of the existing curb and gutter pan, Staff notes that the original design can be restored in the future should that be desired.
-Staff is very supportive of the proposal to add pedestrian crosswalks and of the reduction in crossing distances, however, Staff would prefer that all of the crosswalks are situated in the same orientation relative to the circle.
+Overall, the Committee finds that the proposed modifications will ease the confusion in navigating the roundabout.
+The Committee notes that with the retention of the existing curb and gutter pan, the original design can be restored in the future should that be desired.
+The Committee is very supportive of the proposal to add pedestrian crosswalks and of the reduction in crossing distances, however, the Committee would prefer that all of the crosswalks are situated in the same orientation relative to the circle.
 The western crosswalk is set at an odd angle that throws off the symmetry of the roundabout.
-Though the proposal will remove 15 on-street parking spaces, Staff notes that those most impacted by that loss appear to be in favor of the plans.
-Staff is supportive of the proposal to plant no trees in the extended medians, and finds that this open space in the median extension will allow for sight lines to the Lee monument while simultaneously increasing visibility for vehicles entering into the traffic circulating in the roundabout.
-Staff does have concern that the plans do not provide pedestrian access to the center island of the roundabout.
-This island is ringed by a concrete sidewalk and is regularly visited by tourists and residents.
-The Lee Monument is likely one of the most photographed sites in the City, and Staff feels strongly that a safe connection should be accommodated for pedestrians.
-The logical place to provide this access would be from each of the extended medians of Monument Avenue, where there would only be a single lane of traffic to cross.
-The Commission of Architectural Review (CAR) is currently reviewing the project plans in conjunction with their role specified in Section 114-930.3(d)(2) of the City Code, whereby they may "Assist and advise the city council, the mayor, the chief administrative officer, the planning commission, the board of zoning appeals, property owners and individuals in matters involving historic resources relating to appropriate land use, zoning, and other issues".
-The CAR is meeting on October 7th to formulate their advisory comments.
-The CAR representative on the Urban Design Committee will relay those comments to the UDC at the October 9th meeting.
-The aforementioned concerns notwithstanding, Staff finds the proposal consistent with the recommendations of the Master Plan and the Urban Design Guidelines.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval with the following conditions: - That the applicant provides pedestrian access to the central island of the roundabout. - That the location and orientation of the proposed crosswalks respect the symmetry of the original plan and strong geometrical relationship to the central circle.
+The Committee is supportive of the proposal to plant no trees in the extended medians, and finds that this open space in the median extension will allow for sight lines to the Lee monument while simultaneously increasing visibility for vehicles entering into the traffic circulating in the roundabout.
+The Committee received recommendations from the Commission of Architectural Review (CAR) in their role as an advisory body to "the city council, the mayor, the chief administrative officer, the planning commission, the board of zoning appeals, property owners and individuals in matters involving historic resources relating to appropriate land use, zoning, and other issues", and took these recommendations into consideration.
+The Committee finds the proposal consistent with the recommendations of the Master Plan and the Urban Design Guidelines.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval with the following conditions: - That the Committee is not in favor, at the present time, of providing structured pedestrian access to the central island of the roundabout. - That the innermost eastbound and westbound lanes on Monument Avenue are marked with the "fish hook" arrows on the approach to the roundabout. - That the location and orientation of the proposed crosswalks respect the symmetry of the original plan and strong geometrical relationship to the central circle; specifically, that the applicant relocate the sidewalk in the northwestern curb extension island as far east as possible to provide symmetry.
 Staff Contact: